StevenCusey/StevenCuseyProjects/README.md

 # Project 2: Namer App | Flutter, Dart | Solo Project for Fun
 This is a small Flutter App I built in my free time that generates two random words, then allows the user to temporarily save them to a list.
 Here is a video demonstrating it: https://www.youtube.com/watch?v=r_nI1HoIvdg

-# Project 3: Personal Page | HTML, CSS, Bootstrap, Javascript | Started out as Solo Project for School, But I have Continued to Update It After that class Concluded
+# Project 3: Personal Page | HTML, CSS, Bootstrap, Javascript | Solo Project for School
 Here is a personal page I started for school that uses CSS for the theming, HTML for the main layout, and Bootstrap for the NavBar.
 Here is a video demonstrating it: https://www.youtube.com/watch?v=JaoHdWWfT78

 # Keep an eye out here for future projects.
 I am currently creating an app that allows users to find and naviagate to Gluten-Free restaurants, making things easier for people with celiac disease and other gluten-related diseases.